Guided Tour of Search for Common Ground

 2. Respect each other; face problems together

-By making the distinction between problems and the people involved in a conflict, it is possible to help people shift their energies to focus on common concerns rather than seeing each other as the problem.
+By making the distinction between the problems and the people involved in a conflict, it is possible to help people shift their energies to focus on common concerns rather than seeing each other as the problem.

 3. Listen to understand